RedoC-github/Randonick/README.md

 # Randonick
-A random-based nickname generator.
+**Randonick** - A random-based nickname generator.

-In version 0.0.1(alpha), you have to run in like this:
+In version 0.0.1(alpha), you have to run it like this:

-1. Firstly, clone this repository.
+1. Clone this repository.
 ```
 $ git clone https://github.com/yuanie324/Randonick.git
 ```